mathspp/mathspp/pages/03.talks/_20230907-animations-from-first-principles/talk.md

 ---
-title: Animations from first principles ⚡️
+title: Animations from first principles in 5 minutes ⚡️
 event: "PyCon Portugal 2023"
 ---